16lemoing/dot/README.md

 python test_tap.py --split {davis|kinetics|rgb_stacking}
 ```

-### Benchmarking
+## Benchmarking

-Results reproduced with this codebase on **Kubric-CVO**.
+### Kubric-CVO

 <details>
 <summary>Detailed metrics.</summary>

-We compute the dense motion between the first and last frames of videos and report:
+We compute the dense motion between the first and last frames of videos, and report:
 * the end point error (EPE) of flows
 * the intersection over union (IoU) of occluded regions
 * the average inference time per video (in seconds) on a NVIDIA V100 GPU